-For the card’s $95 annual fee (waived for the first year), you can earn two miles for every dollar spent on eligible purchases directly with Delta and one mile on everything else, plus check your first bag free on Delta flights and Main Cabin 1 Priority Boarding.
+For the card’s $99 annual fee (waived for the first year), you can earn two miles for every dollar spent on eligible purchases directly with Delta and two miles for every dollar spent at restaurants worldwide and U.S. supermarkets and one mile on everything else, plus check your first bag free on Delta flights and Main Cabin 1 Priority Boarding.

 SkyMiles members already earn five miles per $1 spent on Delta flight tickets, which, combined with this card’s 2x miles on direct Delta purchases totals 7 miles per dollar that you spend buying tickets for Delta flights.
 If you qualify for Medallion Status with Delta, you can earn even more—up to 11 miles per $1 spend as a Diamond member.

-Those who fly Delta more often than not but who may not be jet-setting every week will likely be the ones to benefit most from this card.
+Those who fly Delta often but who may not be jet-setting every week will likely be the ones to benefit most from this card.

-American Express does offer three more co-branded personal cards with Delta—the no annual fee Blue Delta SkyMiles® Credit Card from American Express and the more premium Platinum Delta SkyMiles® Credit Card from American Express and Delta Reserve® Credit Card.
+American Express does offer three more co-branded personal cards with Delta—the no annual fee Delta SkyMiles® Blue American Express Card and the more premium Delta SkyMiles® Platinum American Express Card and the Delta SkyMiles® Reserve American Express Card.

-If you’re not a frequent Delta flyer, though, you may fare better with a general travel card like the Chase Sapphire Preferred® Card or Capital One® Venture® Rewards Credit Card.
+If you’re not a frequent Delta flyer, you may fare better with a general travel card like the Chase Sapphire Preferred® Card or Capital One® Venture® Rewards Credit Card .
 With cards like these, you can redeem points/miles with a variety of airlines instead of being restricted to a single partner.

 Audit your travel habits and the benefits that you’re looking for to determine which type of travel credit card can best serve your needs.

-The Gold Delta card’s welcome bonus of 30,000 miles after spending $1,000 within the first three months of membership is easily obtainable and, considering Bankrate’s estimated average value of each mile between 1.7 and 5.5 cents, could net at least one round trip domestic flight.
+The Gold Delta card’s welcome bonus of 50,000 miles after spending $2,000 within the first three months (offer ends 10/28/20) of membership is easily obtainable and, considering Bankrate’s estimated average value of each mile between 1.7 and 5.5 cents, could net at least one round trip domestic flight.

-The Gold Delta card’s other benefits do drive its value up as well.
-Aside from its mileage-earning potential, the card’s additional rewards, like priority boarding and free checked baggage, can easily make up the cost of its annual fee in convenience, as long as you take advantage of them.
-Plus, if you travel internationally, you can enjoy no foreign transaction fees (See Rates and Fees).
+The Delta Gold card’s other benefits do drive its value up as well.
+Aside from its mileage-earning potential, the card’s additional rewards, like priority boarding and free checked baggage, can easily make up the cost of its annual fee, as long as you take advantage of them.
+Plus, if you travel internationally, you can enjoy no foreign transaction fees.

 Delta charges up to $30 for your first checked bag on most flights, meaning it would only take two round-trip flights to make up the card’s annual fee in baggage costs saved if you check your bags regularly.
 If you’re traveling with friends or family, your fee waiver can apply to them as well as long as they’re on your same flight reservation.
 You’re allowed a maximum of nine waivers per reservation.